patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/form/forms.md

 ### Field labels

 Include the most critical information about what data the user needs to provide.
 Each label should be unique and identify all the information being collected.

+Whenever possible, keep field labels under 5 words and avoid using the same field label more than once in the same form.

+Examples:

+* *Full name*
+* *Email*
+* *Phone number*

 ### Placeholder text

-Include formatting expectations to inform users about specifications needed to input successful information.
+Include examples or formatting expectations to inform users about specifications needed to input information without errors.

+If your placeholder text shares an example of a correct input, introduce it as an example so that users can distinguish impermanent examples from field labels and their own inputted text.

+Examples:
+* *Example, John Smith*
+* *Example, (555) 555-5555*

+Placeholder text that doesn’t give an example doesn’t need to be introduced as one.
+If your placeholder text simply communicates a field's required format, write the format without an introduction.

+Examples:
+* *MM-DD-YYYY*
+* *johnsmith@example.com*

+**Note:** Once users start typing, placeholder text disappears.
+Consider communicating crucial formatting requirements through helper text instead.

 See our [text input guidelines](/components/text-input/design-guidelines) for more specific guidance on writing placeholder text for text input fields.